waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Turn 1: Switched to Flux (Magnemite).
 ### Inventory Lessons
 - **Bag Sorting:** Items in the Gen 2 bag are not always strictly alphabetical.
 New items are often added to the bottom.
 Always scroll through the ENTIRE list if an item is missing from the top.
 - **Rocker's Tauros:** Knows Earthquake, Hyper Beam.
 Faster than Rumpus.
+Hyper Beam KOs require recharge.